CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 ~~~
 {: .language-bash}

+### So what is an environment then?

+Sometimes different applications require different versions of the Python packages than the one you've been using and this is where a Python environment comes in handy.
+An environment (or a conda environment specifically, which we'll discuss later) is a directory that contains a specific collection of python packages and their different versions that you have installed.
+There are 2 most popular tools to set up yur environment:

-1. Pip: tool to install Python software packages only.
+1. Pip: a tool to install Python software packages only.

 2. Anaconda (or Conda): cross platform package and environment manager which lets you access C, C++ libraries, R package for scientific computing along with Python.